Siem Reap Gay Travel

 Cambodia Gay Travel Safety: Siem Reap

 Cambodia is a bit different from the rest of Southeast Asia in terms of safety.
-Travelers to Siem Reap should exercise increased caution while exploring the city.
+Travelers to Siem Reap should exercise increased caution while exploring the city and be sure to follow these essential travel safety guidelines.

 Do not walk along the streets with your cell phone in your hand, not paying attention.
 Someone on a motorbike could fly by and grab it.
 If you are going to check your phone, stop over onto the sidewalk away from the middle of the road.